Koi ponds are considered some of the most tranquil and enjoyable ways to use your backyard space…

 No Pollution In Closed Loop System

-Koi waste is used as nutrients by the plants and in turn do not need any toxic chemicals to stay healthy, aquaponics is a closed loop system.
-In other words, “no pollution of the environment by either fish waste or chemical pollutants” (Bernstien, 2011).
+Koi waste is used as nutrients by the plants and in turn does not need any toxic chemicals to stay healthy, aquaponics is a closed-loop system.
+In other words, “no pollution of the environment by either fish waste or chemical pollutants” (Bernstein, 2011).
 Everything remains in the system and thus it is a more sustainable model.

 Less Water Use